QuKunLab/SSc-ATAC-seq/README.md

 ## 2. Installation

-Users need to copy the scripts to the same path as the "SourceData" folders, and run these scripts in Jupyter notebook directly.
+Users need to copy the scripts to the same path as the "SourceData" folders.

+## 3. Analysis
+Users can run these scripts in Jupyter notebook directly, and get the figures of our paper.